armingrudd/DS-with-KNIME/README.md

 ----------

 Session 2 Assignment: To complete this assignment you need to upload your workflow to your repository.
-The name of the file must be: \<github username\>-session\<session number\>
+The name of the file must be "\<github username\>-session\<session number\>", e.g., armingrudd-session2.

-Task 1: Create a workflow group named "DS-with-KNIME" under LOCAL mountpoint and put a folder named "data" inside workflow group.
+Task 1: Create a folder named "DS-with-KNIME" under LOCAL space and put a folder named "data" inside workflow group.
 Then download the provided files in "data" folder of this repository and put them in the "data" folder under "DS-with-KNIME" in your KNIME workspace.
 Also create another workflow group named "session2" in "DS-with-KNIME" and create your workflow in this workflow group.
-You have to create new workflow groups for each session and name them this way (session\<session number\>).
+You have to create new workflow groups for each session and name them the same way: session\<session number\>.

 Task 2: Read both "adult.csv" and "cars-85.xlsx" files: